ddnet/ddnet-web/www/_posts/2020-06-27-client-translations.markdown

  38% ukrainian
 ```

-If you want to help translate: For the translation edit the respective language file in [data/languages](https://github.com/ddnet/ddnet/tree/master/data/languages) and create a PR on https://github.com/ddnet/ddnet/ (or just send it to us on [Discord](/discord/)).
+If you want to help translate: For the translation edit the respective language file in [data/languages](https://github.com/ddnet/ddnet/tree/master/data/languages) and create a [Pull Request on GitHub](https://github.com/ddnet/ddnet/) (or just send it to us on [Discord](/discord/)).